akospaska/TwoUpDigital-Test-Task/README.md

 - 00:01 : Calculate and sends all scores
 - 00:04 : Generate the new round's numbers
 - 00:05 : Send the new numbers back to the clients

+## Extra features

+- Mutual chat for the players
+  - The chat shows the Player's name and the message.
+- Mutual Scoreboard